openhwgroup/cva6/docs/03_cva6_design/MMU.rst

 5. Within the Valid PTE scenario, the ptw_stage is checked to decide the next state.
 When no Hypervisor Extension is used, the stage is always S_STAGE and has no impact on the progress of the table walk.
 However, when the Hypervisor Extension is used, if the stage is not the G_FINAL_STAGE, it has to continue advancing the different stages before proceeding with the translation.
 In this case, the state machine goes back to WAIT_GRANT state.
 Afterwards, the state performs further checks based on whether the translation is intended for instruction fetching or data access:

    a.
 For instruction page table walk, if the page is not executable (pte.x is not set) or not marked as accessible (pte.a is not set), the state transitions to the "PROPAGATE_ERROR" state.
 Otherwise, the translation is valid.
-In tcase that the Hypervisor Extension is enabled, a valid translation requires being in the G_FINAL_STAGE, or the G stage being disabled.
+In case that the Hypervisor Extension is enabled, a valid translation requires being in the G_FINAL_STAGE, or the G stage being disabled.

 .. figure:: _static/ptw_iptw.png
    :name: **Figure 23:** For Instruction Page Table Walk